 We pulled together 14 of the year's most popular lightweight strollers and ultralightweight umbrella strollers and put them to the test.
 We took them on walks, brief runs, loaded them up with babies and supplies, folded and unfolded them, and tested out all the features.
 In the end, there were five lightweight strollers that emerged on top.
 They were the safest, most comfortable, easiest to use, lightest, and had some pretty great features.
 Note that we have several other stroller reviews, including luxury strollers, double strollers, jogging strollers, and mid-grade strollers (under $200, but often heavy).
 So be sure to check those out as well.
-Before we get into our lightweight umbrella stroller reviews, let's go over what we were looking for.
+To read more about how we arrived at this list of best lightweight strollers, see the bottom of this page.

 Best Umbrella Strollers of 2018!